 The Metropolitan Institute fosters research on designing, planning, and governing of livable, sustainable, and economically-viable urban spaces.
 The Metropolitan Institute provides an interdisciplinary platform for academic researchers from public policy, to geography and planning, from economics to computational sciences, and from architecture to engineering to advance the cause of designing, planning, and administering resilient and sustainable urban spaces.

-Located in the National Capital Region in Old Town Alexandria, VA, the Metropolitan Institute is housed within the College of Architecture and Urban Studies (CAUS) and partners closely with the faculty of the School of Public and International Affairs (SPIA) while also reaching beyond the boundaries of department, college, or university, to bring together the richest collaboration of thinkers to each research question.
-SPIA faculty collaborate across the three programs: The Center for Public Administration and Policy (CPAP), Government and International Affairs (GIA), and Urban and Regional Planning (UAP).
+Located in the National Capital Region in Old Town Alexandria, VA, the Metropolitan Institute is housed within the School of Public and International Affairs, a school of the College of Architecture and Urban Studies (CAUS).
+The center reaches beyond the boundaries of department, college, or university, to bring together the richest collaboration of thinkers to each research question.
 The Metropolitan Institute advances the mission of Virginia Tech by enabling policy makers, city planners, businesses, and citizens to invent the future of resilient and sustainable metropolitans.